-Florida Sixth Judicial Circuit Court, Clerk's Probate Division Probate Guardianship and Mental Health Division
+Florida Sixth Judicial Circuit Court - Probate, Guardianship, and Mental Health Division, And Clerk's Probate Court Records Department

-The objective of these projects is to augment the Clerk's Probate Records, Guardianship Section's authority under Section 744.368 of the Florida Statutes, which states the Clerk, "...shall audit the verified inventory and the accountings.
+The objective of these projects is to augment the Clerk's Probate Court Records Department, Guardianship Section's authority under Section 744.368 of the Florida Statutes, which states the Clerk, "...shall audit the verified inventory and the accountings.
 The clerk shall advise the court of the result of the audit."
-Also, these projects provide assistance to the Probate Guardianship and Mental Health Division of the Florida Sixth Judicial Circuit Court (Court).
+Also, these projects provide assistance to the Probate, Guardianship, and Mental Health Division of the Florida Sixth Judicial Circuit Court (Court).
 These projects help with supporting the Clerk and Court's oversight process as it pertains to the protection of wards' assets per Chapter 744 of the Florida Statutes and related Administrative Orders of the Florida Sixth Judicial Circuit.
 The IG conducts varying levels of audits and financial investigations of guardianship activities.